SQweb-team/Multipass-SDK-PHP/README.md

 ###Manually

-1. Download the SDK and add it to your site folder ;
+1. Download the latest release of the SDK [from here](https://github.com/SQweb-team/SQweb-SDK-PHP/releases) ;
+2. Create a `sqweb-php-sdk` folder in your project root, and copy the contents of `src/` into it ;
-2. Define your Website ID and User ID in `config.php` ;
+3. Define your Website ID and User ID in `config.php` ;
-3. Include the SDK in all pages where you need use it.
+4. Include the SDK in all pages where you need use it.

 ```php
 include_once 'sqweb-php-sdk/init.php';